thomasklemm/email_form_rails/README.md

+# Email Form Rails
-# A basic email form / contact form for Rails 3.1+
+## A basic email form / contact form for Rails 3.1+

 A **step-by-step tutorial** on how to build a simple Rails app showing a **contact form / email form / feedback form** to the user.
 The user input will be **validated for presence / format / length / etc.**